urgentquest/reseed-tools/README.md

 the I2P service's netDb directory.
 On Debian and Ubuntu, that user is `i2psvc` and the netDb directory is: `/var/lib/i2p/i2p-config/netDb`.

+##### Systemd Service

+A systemd service is provided which should work with the I2P Debian package when reseed-tools is installed in `/usr/bin/reseed-tools`.
+If you install with `make install` this service is also installed.
+This service will cause the bundles to regenerate every 12 hours.

+The contact email for your reseed should be added in:
+`/etc/systemd/system/reseed.service`.

+Self-signed certificates will be auto-generated for these services.
+To change this you should edit the `/etc/systemd/system/reseed.service`.

+##### SysV Service

+An initscript is also provided.
+The initscript, unlike the systemd service, cannot schedule itself to restart.
+You should restart the service roughly once a day to ensure that the information does not expire.

+The contact email for your reseed should be added in:
+`/etc/init.d/reseed`.

+Self-signed certificates will be auto-generated for these services.
+To change this you should edit the `/etc/init.d/reseed`.

 ### Without a webserver, standalone with TLS support

 If this is your first time running a reseed server (ie. you don't have any existing keys),